-Columbia River Maryhill State Park Walleye Fishing
+Columbia River Marhill State Park Walleye Fishing Tours

 The Columbia River near Maryhill State Park is home to some of the best Walleye fishing in the state of Washington.
 Our Maryhill State Park Fishing Guides target these Walleye below John Day Dam down to the mouth of the Deschutes River.
 Stating in late February and continuing until July you can find our Maryhill State Park Fishing Guides filling their live wells full of nice Walleye.
 Trolling worms on the bottom is the key as well as knowing where the hot spots are.
 For pure numbers of Walleye, this is the place to go.
 Last Spring our boats were boating numbers exceeding 70 fish per day.
 Give our Maryhill State Park Fishing Guides a call if you interested in catching great numbers of Walleye!

-Columbia River Maryhill State Park Salmon Fishing
+Columbia River Maryhill State Park Salmon Fishing Trips

 This section of the Columbia River sees two runs of salmon, Spring Chinook, and Fall Chinook.
 Depending on run timing you will find our Maryhill State Park Fishing Guides targeting Spring Salmon towards the end of April and into May.
 This is mostly an anchor fishery that occurs right out from the Maryhill State Park or just below John Day Dam.
 Our Maryhill State Park Fishing Guides know exactly where to drop the anchor to set you up for success.
 These Spring Salmon are chrome bright and are some of the best-tasting salmon on the market